 United States of America

 A military veteran and an off-duty DEA agent on January 6, Mark Ibrahim attended the political protest outside the Capitol Building.
-He was entirely peaceful, stayed outside the building, defended police officers against angered protesters, and then lamented the breakdown of what started as a peaceful protest.
-He was nonetheless fired and criminally charged for sheer presence at the protest.
-One charge has been dismissed on a defense motion, another is in the Court of Appeals.
+He was entirely peaceful, stayed outside the building at all times, defended police officers against angered protesters, and then lamented the breakdown of what started as a peaceful protest.
+He was nonetheless fired and then criminally charged for his presence at the outdoor protest.
+One charge has been dismissed on a defense motion, another was appealed interlocutory to the Supreme Court, where it was denied at the pre-trial stage.
 Read more here.

 Commonwealth of Virginia

 DEFENSE MOTION GRANTED, CASE DISMISSED!